 Homemade Chicken Doner Kebab recipe!!!
 Carve it up, just like it’s done at the neon-lit kebab shops, then use it to roll up your very own Doner Kebabs or make kebab plates.

 This Doner Kebab recipe is marinated in a heady spice mix before roasting the oven or grilled on the BBQ.
 Great food to make in vast quantities for feeding a crowd!

 It’s practically an Aussie right of passage to do the post-pub midnight kebab run at some point in your life.

 Usually at the tender age of 18 when we hit the legal drinking limit (*cough, cough, no mum, I never drank a drop before then*).
 Late night outs with uni friends, being booted out of pubs at closing, drawn like moths to the brightly lit kebab stores.

 You can’t miss the giant rotisserie of meat that greets you when you walk into a Kebab store.
 Sometimes, it’s concerning to think about how long it’s been there, lazily rotating around, waiting for the next customer to wander in before being carved.

 In kebab shops, they are giant – like the size of a punching bag.

 So.
-This teeny homemade version scores big points in this field – you know what’s in it.
-Basically spices, yoghurt, garlic, tomato paste (secret ingredient!).
+This teeny homemade doner kebab scores big points in this field – you know this is made with all real ingredients!